vanvalenlab/deepcell-label/README.md

 ### Set up Flask server

-The backend will store and update project data.
+The backend is a Flask HTTP API that will store and update project data.

+#### Run Python locally

 It's recommended to set up a virtual environment with [conda](https://conda.io/projects/conda/en/latest/user-guide/tasks/manage-environments.html) or [venv](https://docs.python.org/3/library/venv.html).
 Install the Python dependencies with: